akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/caching-directives/cache.md

 ## Description

-Wraps its inner Route with caching support using the given `akka.http.caching.javadsl.Cache` implementation and the provided keyer function.
+Wraps its inner Route with caching support using the given @unidoc[Cache] implementation and the provided keyer function.

 The directive tries to serve the request from the given cache and only if not found runs the inner route to generate a new response.
 A simple cache can be constructed using `routeCache` constructor.